German Apple Sponge Cake

 Instructions

 1. Preheat the oven to 375 degrees F. Grease a 26 cm springform cake pan with butter and set aside.
-Sift the spelt flour, baking powder and salt together into a medium sized bowl.
+Sift the flour, baking powder and salt together into a medium sized bowl.
 Set aside.

 2. Grate the lemon and set the rind aside.
 Add the lemon juice into a large bowl and remove any seeds that may have fallen into the bowl.
 Peel the apples one at a time, cut each apple into quarters, cut out the core from each quarter and toss them all in the lemon juice.
 Take each quarter in the palm of your hand with the outside of the apple facing up.
 Using a small paring knife, slice each quarter multiple times length wise about half way through.
 The slices should be about ½ cm apart.
 Cutting the apples like this creates the fanned look when baked.
 Cut each sliced quarter in half lengthwise and toss again in the lemon juice.
 Set aside.